Xilinx/Xilinx_Kria_KV260_Workshop/Part 3: Running through AA1.md

 ### File to DP
 This will take a pre-existing video file and display it to the monitor.
+In this example, we will add the ```--aitask``` command to perform an AI task to run.

+AA1 comes with three different options for AI tasks:
+1. facedetect
+2. ssd
+3. refinedet

-This footage will display detection bounding boxes in red with green labels.
+We will specifically run ssd, which will display detection bounding boxes in red with green labels.

 1. Type the command `sudo 04.file-ssd-dp.sh` Or you can enter the command `smartcam --file ${file} --target dp -r 30 --aitask ssd`
 2. Identify the 1st argument from the script output as a path to the video file as shown below: